ignite-analytics/carbon-accounting/README.md

 There are two versions of Exiobase, an industry- and a product-version.
 Both covers 44 countries and 5 rest of the world regions (more or less overlapping with continents).
 While the industry version covers 163 industries, the product version is expanded to 200 categories of products and services.
 Data is available for the years 1995-2022, and the full raw dataset of the newest version of Exiobase (3.8.2) is available [online](https://zenodo.org/record/5589597#.Ymfh8NNBweZ).

 ## Ignite version of Exiobase
+Some reformatting of the data is necessary to use Exiobase as there are no plain files with the spend-based emission factors readily available.
+The most important part is this is to extract and format the emission factors that are stored in the M.txt files for each of the industry/product versions and each year.

+In Exiobase, emission factors using GWP100 numbers from both AR4 and AR5 are available, and the current Ignite version of Exiobase as found in the [EUR_Exiobase3_8_2 Ignite v1_1](EUR_Exiobase3_8_2-Ignite1_1-Products_2010-2022.xlsx) excel file, use the AR5 values.
+In a future version, GWP100 values for AR6 will be used instead, but that requires much more reformatting of the database.

 ### Motivation for altering the database
+Unfortunately, there are several outliers in the dataset as a result of sparse statistical data in certain combinations of regions and categories.
+These combinations of a region and category will rarely be used, but can still have a huge impact on the final result.
+Therefore, Ignite has created its own version of Exiobase where outliers are adjusted and blank values filled with estimates based on the other available data.
+Also, it is practical to have a category to put the tail-spend into that cannot easily be classified anywhere else, that still represents the average emission from a specific region and year.
+This is the reason why regional (weighted) averages have been added to the Ignite version.

 ### Changes
+As mentioned in the paragraph above, the current two changes to the Exiobase database are the adjustments of outliers and additions of regional averages.
+Both of these are described in more detail below.

 #### Outlier adjustment